daremat/es6-epf/README.md

 #### Let's try to change browsers

-To do this, the Karma launcher of the browser concerned need to be on your project.
-You can use browsers, like Chrome or Firefox.
+You can use browsers like Chrome or Firefox or others, the Karma launcher of the desired browser need to be on your project.

 * Add the launchers to your projects
 ```sh